FAWARRAHMAN/Webrokkies-buildEMEA/README.md

 <!-- ![Banner](./assets/banner.gif)  -->
 # Venue Booking
-Selected project

 **Venue Booking**: A website where users can check and book a slot for venues

-Short description about the project

 ## Webrokkies
-Team name here

 ## Team Members
 1. Fawar Rahman [https://github.com/FAWARRAHMAN]